 You can add as many descriptions as you can and as well as time will allow.
-This will help enrich the learners vocabulary.
+This will help enrichthe learners vocabulary.

-Distribute different name cards to different learners.
+- Distribute different name cardsto different learners.
 Ask them to look at the name given on the name card and then turn it over to read the description silently.
 Using your notes, read out a description about a particular job.
-Ask the learner with the name card bearing that job to stand up and roleplay the person whose job she is representing.
-Aid the learners to understand jobs that may be new to them.
+Ask the learner with the name card bearing that job to stand up and role- play the person whose job she is representing.
+Aid the learnersto understand jobs that may be new to them. - Arrange the learners in groups of 5 and let them carry out Activity 8.
+Supervise the learners to ensure that they are spelling the words correctly.